ARTICLES

 Care for the Best Leaf Begonia Plants

-Plant begonias use a loose potting mix in a pot with good drainage in the bottom.
-Striking the right balance with watering is essential when growing begonias.
-Ideally, the soil should be slightly damp at all times, but not too wet because begonias are very sensitive to overwatering.
+Begonias use a loose potting mix in a pot with good drainage at the bottom.
+Striking the right balance with watering is essential when growing Begonias.
+Ideally, the soil should be slightly damp at all times, but not too wet because Begonias are very sensitive to overwatering.
 Water the soil directly, keeping the leaves dry.

-The begonias in this article need bright, indirect sunlight.
+The Begonias in this article need bright, indirect sunlight.
 Some prefer a bit more shade.
 If leaves appear scorched, move your plant to a less sunny spot.
-Always be careful with too much direct sun, especially the red varieties will fade in color and can show burned leaves in extreme sun.
+Always be careful with too much direct sun, especially the red varieties, which will fade in color and can show burned leaves in extreme sun.

-A leaf Begonia can also be used outside but does not tolerate frost.
-The twelve best leaf begonias thrive indoors and remain beautiful for years if the plant has enough space to grow and is properly taken care of.
+A leaf Begonia can also be used outside, but does not tolerate frost.
+The 12 best leaf Begonias thrive indoors and remain beautiful for years if they have enough space to grow and are correctly cared for.

 Leaf Begonia Beleaf Asian Tundra